VA Loan Income Requirements 2024

 - Notes receivable: A copy of the note and evidence that payments have been received for a minimum of 12 months are required.
 Should the note expire within 3 years, it can be used as a compensating factor only.

-- Interest and Dividends: Interest and dividend income may be used provided documentation (such as tax returns or account statements) supports a 2 year history of receipt.
+- Interest and dividends: Interest and dividend income may be used provided documentation (such as tax returns or account statements) that supports a two-year history of receipt.
 This does not include dividend re-investment plans.
 There must be substantial assets remaining after proposed costs of closing the loan.

 - Rental income: Rent received from investment properties may be used, subject to the proper documentation.
 Income from roommates or boarders in a single-family property to be occupied by the borrower is not acceptable.
 The rental agreement on the rented property or the tax returns from the past two years showing actual rents will be required.
 Keep in mind that the veteran may have to provide proof of experience as a landlord and bank statements showing three months of rental property mortgage payments in reserve.

 - Self-employed income: A borrower with 25% or more ownership interest in a business is considered self-employed.
 If the borrower has been self-employed less than one year, this income will not be used for qualification.
 Borrowers must supply the following: 1) personal tax returns for the most recent 2 years (with all schedules), 2) K-1’s, 1120’s or 1120S’s, if applicable; 3) a year-to-date profit and loss statement and a balance sheet; 4) A signed 8821 or 4506 form so the lender can order copies of your filed income tax returns direct from the IRS.